kata-csc/ckanext-kata/README.md

 Kata is a CKAN extension for handling metadata of research datasets.
-It is used in Etsin research data finder at [https://etsin.avointiede.fi/en/](http://google.com).
+It is used in [Etsin research data finder](https://etsin.avointiede.fi/en/).

 Installation
 ============